-The Water Trail program has developed a programmatic Water Trail Accessibility Plan that provides a blue print for how to make the Water Trail program, when viewed in its entirety, accessible to persons with disabilities.
-The final Accessibility Plan was released in January 2015.
+The Water Trail’s programmatic approach to meaningfully enhancing the accessibility of water access to the Bay is guided by the San Francisco Bay Area Water Trail Accessibility Plan, which provides a blueprint for how to make the Water Trail program when viewed in its entirety, accessible to persons with disabilities.
+The final Accessibility Plan was released in January 2015, that document is linked above.

-In addition to reviewing the site-specific information on accessibility that is provided elsewhere on this website for Water Trail sites, interested persons can take advantage of a variety of outdoor recreational programs that provide universal access to the Bay.
-The following is a list of Bay Area programs that provide water-related accessible outdoor opportunities.
+In addition to reviewing the site-specific information on accessibility that is provided on this website for individual Water Trail sites, interested persons can take advantage of a variety of outdoor recreational programs that provide universal access to the Bay.
+The following is a list of some Bay Area programs and resources that provide water-related accessible outdoor opportunities or additional information.

 A free guide funded by the California Coastal Conservancy that describes in detail wheelchair access information for more than 100 shoreline parks, trails, historic sites, and other sites of interest around San Francisco Bay and along the coast from Point Reyes to Santa Cruz.